Payoff scaling shapes cooperation in LLM agents across languages: Results

 \FloatBarrier

-\subsection{Statistical Validation}
+\subsection{Statistical validation}

-To move beyond descriptive statistics, we conducted formal hypothesis testing using chi-square tests and factorial ANOVA.
+To move beyond descriptive statistics, we conducted formal hypothesis testing using chi-square tests and factorial ANOVA (Table~\ref{tab:combined_validation}a).
 The results confirm that stake level significantly affects strategy distributions, and that different LLM architectures exhibit distinct incentive sensitivities.
-Post-hoc comparisons reveal the largest behavioral differences between attenuated and amplified stake conditions, with moderate effect sizes consistent with the inherent stochasticity of LLM decision-making~\cite{fontana2025nicer}.
-These statistical validations support our core finding: LLM strategic behavior is systematically, i.e. not merely randomly, influenced by incentive design.
+Post-hoc comparisons reveal the largest behavioural differences between attenuated and amplified stake conditions, with small-to-moderate effect sizes consistent with the inherent stochasticity of LLM decision-making~\cite{fontana2025nicer}.
+These statistical validations support our core finding: LLM strategic behaviour is systematically, i.e.\ not merely randomly, influenced by incentive design.

 Our statistical tests treat trajectories as independent observations; however, the experimental design introduces nested dependencies: 10 repetitions per condition, 10 rounds per game, and 2 agents per game.
-For the chi-square test, the dependent variable is strategy category (4 levels); for ANOVA, we use a numeric encoding (ALLC=1, TFT=2, WSLS=3, ALLD=4) aggregated at the trajectory level.
+For the chi-square test, the dependent variable is strategy category (4 levels); for ANOVA, we use a numeric encoding (ALLC$=1$, TFT$=2$, WSLS$=3$, ALLD$=4$) aggregated at the trajectory level.
 Mixed-effects multinomial logistic regression with random intercepts for repetition and game instance would better account for this nested structure and categorical outcomes; we acknowledge this as a methodological limitation.
-Our fixed-effects approach provides conservative estimates given consistent effect directions across conditions, and bootstrap-based robustness checks (Supplementary Material, Section 1.6) confirm the stability of our conclusions.
+Our fixed-effects approach provides conservative estimates given consistent effect directions across conditions, and the threshold-sensitivity and label-expansion robustness checks reported in Appendices~\ref{appendix:threshold_sensitivity},~\ref{appendix:mixture_labels} and~\ref{appendix:hmm_segmentation} confirm the stability of our conclusions.